Cut the cables and charge without wires

 Resonant wireless charging - consumer applications

 AirFuel offers a resonant technology that operates at 6.78 MHz.
 Advantages include better user-friendliness because you can freely place the device in the vicinity of the transmitter (typically up to 30 mm of vertical freedom), and it charges multiple devices of different size and power in parallel.
-AirFuel resonant communicates using Bluetooth low energy.
+AirFuel resonant communicates using Bluetooth low energy, whereas proprietary resonant solutions do so via in-band communication.
 To develop resonant solutions, two main topologies can be used: Class D (full-bridge or half-bridge) and Class E (single-ended or differential) amplifier.

 System diagram: Resonant wireless charging – class D, full bridge